smartdevicelink/sdl_core_guides/docs/Transport Manager Programming/index.md

 # Transport Progamming Guide

-Hello, this guide will explain how transports work in SDL Core.
+This guide will explain how transports work in SDL Core.
 We will highlight the responsibilities of each interface as well as look at some examples of transports already implemented in SDL Core.
-First let's take a look at Figure 1, a diagram showing the structure of the main transport components and then we will work our way down the diagram describing each component.
+First let's take a look at Figure 1, a diagram showing the hierarchy of the main transport components and then we will work our way down the diagram describing each component.

 |||
 Figure 1: Transport Overview